Bibilographische Zitation:

 Thus all social action, communication and interaction, as well as the formation of all kinds of social structure, takes place under the less than ideal condition that only the manifest actions are subject to intersubjective perception, evaluation and control, while all its psychological antecedents (motivations, qualifications, intentions, etc.) remain unobservable for outsiders.
 This has the consequence that

-• social controls and sanctions can only become effective ex post (i.e. after an action has been carried out) and therefore tend to have a restitutive or punitive (rather than a preventive) character.
+- social controls and sanctions can only become effective ex post (i.e. after an action has been carried out) and therefore tend to have a restitutive or punitive (rather than a preventive) character.

 It is easier with organizations than with individuals to see from outside what relationships they foster with their environment and what their relationships to third-party actors are.
-If one knows, for example, what roles and subsystems an organization has set apart for interacting with various environmental segments, with what responsibilities they are entrusted and what skills and competencies the members active in these areas possess, it can be deduced to what external actors, events and developments they pay particular attention and in what frame of reference they interpret the problems they encounter (Miles 1987: 59).
+For the same reasons, organizations lend themselves better to empirical sociological analysis insofar as it is easier than in the case of individuals to assess their environmental relations and their interrelationships with other actors.
+If one knows, for example, what roles and subsystems an organization has explicitly dedicated to deal with specific problems, customer segments, associational memberships or societal institutions, and with what kind of resources, skills and responsibilities these units are endowed, it can be deduced to what external actors, events and developments they pay particular attention and in what frame of reference particular problem areas are defined (Miles 1987: 59).
+The temporal continuity of such structural differentiations provides a guarantee that the organization pays regular attention to certain aspects of its environment - and which other aspects are consistently downsized or ignored.

 Top